RotherOSS/otobo/README_DOCKER.md

 `sudo cp otobo_nginx-selfsigned.key otobo_nginx-selfsigned.crt $(docker volume inspect --format '{{ .Mountpoint }}' otobo_nginx_ssl)`

 In the general case the companys certificate and private key can be copied into the volume.
 The names of the copied files can be set via environment options when starting the container.
+For this make sure that files are declared in your .env file.
 E.g.
-`-e SSL_CERTIFICATE=/etc/nginx/ssl/acme.crt -e SSL_CERTIFICATE_KEY=/etc/nginx/ssl/acme.key`
+`OTOBO_NGINX_SSL_CERTIFICATE=/etc/nginx/ssl/acme.crt`
+`OTOBO_NGINX_SSL_CERTIFICATE_KEY=/etc/nginx/ssl/acme.key`

 ## Starting the containers